 One of the biggest issues that modern performance management programs have is that they often only evaluates employee performance through a single lens.
 Since the concept of the annual review became popular in the corporate world in the 1970s, managers have typically based their employee evaluation comments on their own perspective of that individual and nothing else.

 As you may expect, this has the potential to cause significant problems in the workplace, not the least of which includes the potential for unconscious biases and discrimination.
 This can result in unfair evaluations, a loss of team morale, and lower employee retention in an organization.

-Unlike a traditional performance appraisal, a 360-degree review seeks to correct this by conducting employer reviews around the perspectives of multiple people.
+Unlike a traditional annual performance appraisal, a 360-degree review seeks to correct this by conducting employer reviews around the perspectives of multiple people.

 What is 360 Degree Feedback?